gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Combinatorics/README.md

 This whole way of thinking stands true but `Gapotchenko.FX.Math.Combinatorics` goes ahead of that and provides the out-of-the-box support for such natural idiosyncrasies.

-Whatever syntax is preferred: `Permutations.Of(seq.Distinct())` or `Permutations.Of(seq).Distinct()`, the algorithm complexity stays at bay thanks to the built-in optimizer that chooses the best execution plan for a query automatically.
+Whatever syntax is preferred: `Permutations.Of(seq.Distinct())` or `Permutations.Of(seq).Distinct()`, the algorithm complexity stays at bay thanks to the built-in optimizer that chooses the best execution plan for a query <u>automatically</u>.

 ### Permutations in LINQ